lodisperkins/Unity-AssaultOnTemporia/Assets/Scripts/Matthew/readme.md

 ﻿## Listening for events

  1. add a GameEventListener to an object

  2. decide if you care who sent it.

-  this should be for all cases that have a 1 : n relationship with the event
+This should be for all cases that have a 1 : n relationship with the event

-  Example: eventraised : listenersWhoRespond
+  -  Example: eventraised : listenersWhoRespond

-2.a if you don't care go to 3
+  - if you don't care go to 3

  2.b if you care about who sent it, assign the reference to the sender in the Sender field

  3. Assign the response to invoke when that event happens